leifliddy/asahi-fedora-builder/README.md

    [Network]
    DHCP=yes
    ```
   The ```eth0``` intferface was meant for an external usb ethernet adapter.
-That's the interface name it "should" be assigned.
+That's the interface name it "should" be assigned to.
 6. Use ```iwd``` to setup the wifi interface (see info below)
 6. The ```systemd-udev-trigger-early``` and ```update-vendor-firmware.service``` services
    from the asahi project have been implemented in this image: